Which Houseplants are Safe for Pets?

 What does it mean to say a houseplant is pet-friendly?
 Simply that it is non-toxic.
 Did you know that many common houseplants are actually quite poisonous?
 Some of their favorite plants to chew on or eat that are not safe for pets (or people!) include: philodendrons, most euphorbias, aglaonemas, anthuriums, asparagus ferns, dracaenas, sansevierias, begonias, tradescantias, ficus, and many more.
 Make sure these are out of reach.

 How can I find out if a plant is poisonous to my pets?
 The ASPCA has done a great job at compiling a list of non-toxic and toxic plants.
-You can view their list by of plants that are toxic and non-toxic to dogs here and you can view their list of plants that are toxic and non-toxic to cats here.
+You can view their list by of plants that are toxic and non-toxic to cats, dogs and horses.

 What compounds make houseplant toxic to animals?
 There are many compounds in plants that be harmful to your animals.
 They include saponins and anthraquinones (can cause lethargy, vomiting, and diarrhea), insoluble calcium oxalates (can cause burning of the lips and mouth, excessive drooling, oral swelling, and vomiting), cycasin (can cause vomiting, diarrhea, and even liver failure and death), and proteolytic enzymes (can cause vomiting, burning of the mouth, oral irritation, swelling, and in severe cases difficulty swallowing or breathing).